hyperknot/openfreemap/README.md

 Smaller tasks:

 - Cloudflare worker for indexing the public buckets, instead of generating index files.
-- Some of the POI icons are missing in the styles.
+- [styles] Some of the POI icons are missing.

 Bigger tasks:

-- Split the styles to building blocks.
+- [styles] Split the styles to building blocks.
 For example, there should be a POI block, a label block, a road-style related block.
-- Implement automatic updates for tile gen, uploading, testing and setting versions. (work-in-progress as of today)

-Tasks outside the scope of this project:

-- Make a successor for the OpenMapTiles schema.
+Future:

+- Migrate to [Shortbread schema](https://shortbread-tiles.org/) and possibly [VersaTiles](https://versatiles.org/)

 #### Dev setup